Just Stop Oil: Pair guilty of damaging Van Gogh painting's frame

 She added that the painting had "significant, historical and art value" and that the damage was "not minor, insignificant, temporary or trivial".

-Xavier Gonzales-Trimmer, 21, originally faced the same charge, after being accused of "distracting the guards", but this was dropped.
+Xavier Gonzales-Trimmer, 21, originally faced the same charge after being accused of "distracting the guards", but this was dropped.
 However, he was fined for failing to appear at court for an earlier hearing.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk